florian6973/dlmi_challenge/README.md

 # Challenge DLMI 2024

-Code for the contribution of Diffused Burgers to the Kaggle challenge *Classification of lymphocytosis from white blood cells*.
+Code for the contribution of Diffused Burgers to the Kaggle challenge *Classification of lymphocytosis from white blood cells* (see https://www.kaggle.com/competitions/dlmi-lymphocytosis-classification).

 ## Installation